Invertible phases for mixed spatial symmetries and the fermionic crystalline equivalence principle: Computations in examples: summary of results and some generalities

 For the Adams spectral sequence, $E_2^{0,n} = \Ext^{0,n}_{\cA}(\wH^*(\MTH;\Z/2); \Z/2)$ is canonically identified with

 which is a subspace of

 The fourth quadrant of the Adams spectral sequence is empty, so $E_\infty^{0,n}$ is a subspace of $E_2^{0,n}$.
 Take the sequence of maps

 That is, a degree-$n$ mod $2$ cohomology class of $BH$ determines an isomorphism class of Adams filtration $0$ invertible TFTs, and all Adams filtration $0$ invertible TFTs arise in this way.
-The map need not be injective, e.g.\ by the Wu formula when $H = \O$.
+The map need not be injective, e.g.\ by the Wu formula when $H = \O$.\footnote{See~\cite{BP64, BP65, Wil73, Pap78} for some discussion of the kernel for various $H$.}

 Tracing this through Thom's collapse map tells us that given a cohomology class $\theta\in H^n(BH;\Z/2)$, the partition function $\zeta(\theta)$ is the bordism invariant which takes a closed $n$-manifold with $H$-structure $(M, f\colon M\to BH)$ and returns